 This Call also solicits Notices of Intent to request support for undergraduate researchers to attend a two-day student-specific program at the LSST Project & Community Workshop in August 2019.

 The submittal deadline has passed.
 All proposals have been received.
-The review cycle is underway.
+The review cycle is complete.
 Thank you for your participation in this year's call.

 The LSST Corporation’s (LSSTCorp) Enabling Science Committee is soliciting proposals for LSSTCorp funding to support programs to help prepare for LSST science.
 Information about the Committee’s activities in support of LSSTCorp’s mission of Investing in Discovery with the LSST can be found at https://www.lsstcorporation.org/enabling-science.
 For examples of past activities and funding levels see https://www.lsstcorporation.org/activities.